Kishorekumar-03-sec/ChatStudy/README.md

+# NAME: KISHOREKUMAR S
+# REG NO: 212224040162

 # Ex.
 No:1b Study of Client Server Chat Applications
-## NAME : KISHOREKUMAR S
-## REGISTER NUMBER : 212224040162

 ## Aim:
 To perform a study on Client Server Chat Applications
 ## Introduction: